 In nearly all cases, the fish can derive a direct benefit from CO2 system.
-For instance, many species of fish- such as barbs, discus, tetras, dwarf gouramis etc- prefer tanks with well-growing aquatic plants.
-These aquarium plants are necessary for the provision of shelter, the supply of extra oxygen to the water, and contribution to chemical and biological filtration.
+For instance, many species of fish- such as barbs, discus, tetras, dwarf gouramis fish etc- prefer tanks with well-growing aquatic plants.
+These aquarium plants are necessary for the provision of shelter, the supply of extra oxygen to the aquarium water, and contribution to chemical and biological filtration.